 WestCONnex Action Group has been contacted by many residents whose homes have been damaged by WestCONnex construction or tunnelling.
 In some cases, the damage is severe and could hundreds of thousands of dollars to fix.
 The home of Beverly Hills resident, Kathryn Calman (pictured here), is likely to cost more than $200,000 to repair.
-Last week the media widely covered similar serious cracking damage to homes of residents above the M4 East tunnel in Strathfield as a result of the M4 East tunnelling and in St Peters and Newtown from the M4-M5 Tunnel construction.
+Similar serious cracking damage to homes has also been reported by residents above the M4 East tunnel in Strathfield as a result of the M4 East tunnelling and in St Peters and Newtown from the M4-M5 Tunnel construction.

 WestCONnex contractors and RMS have denied liability for the damage, claiming the cracking is not caused by WestConnex construction, forcing residents to prove the damage and potentially incur thousands of dollars in survey and legal costs.
 They have also refused to provide residents with the geotech surveys needed to prove this.

-Under the Conditions of Approval for each WestCONnex Stage, Roads and Maritime Services (RMS) is required to rectify at its expense any damage resulting from WestCONnex construction.
-However, in its contractual arrangements with Sydney Motorway Corporation, RMS has “contracted out” this obligation to SMC, which in turn has devolved responsibility for damage to the construction consortia for each Stage in the construction contracts.
+Under the Conditions of Approval for each WestCONnex Stage, RMS is required to rectify at its expense any damage resulting from WestCONnex construction.
+However, in its contractual arrangements with the Contractors, RMS has “contracted out” this obligation to the construction consortia.
 This means the Government has set up a system under which the party that has caused the damage has the power to assess whether or not the damage is caused by WestCONnex construction, a clear conflict of interests.